50-Course/token-scanner/docs/ARCHITECTURE.md

 # Trending Tokens System Design

-This document outlines a backend architecture to support **displaying trending tokens** on the Bubblemaps homepage.
+This document outlines a core architecture to support **displaying trending tokens** on the Bubblemaps homepage.
 The goal is to compute and serve a "ranked list of tokens" based on "recent user interactions", specifically views of token maps via the frontend.

 ---